openstack/ceilometer/doc/source/admin/telemetry-measurements.rst

 IPMI based meters
 ~~~~~~~~~~~~~~~~~
 Another way of gathering IPMI based data is to use IPMI sensors
 independently from the Bare metal service's components.
-Same meters as
+The same meters as
-:ref:`telemetry-bare-metal-service` could be fetched except that origin is
+:ref:`telemetry-bare-metal-service` can be fetched except that origin is
 ``Pollster`` instead of ``Notification``.

 You need to deploy the ceilometer-agent-ipmi on each IPMI-capable node